Click to jump to a question:

 Who is my information shared with?

 When we share information, it’s usually because you ask us to — like when you want to add a Snap to Our Story or send a Chat to a friend.
 Some of your information, like your username and Snapcode, is visible to the public by default.
-We also share information within the Snap family of companies, with service providers and business partners that help us provide our services, and when we think it’s required by law.
+We also share information within the Snap family of companies, with service providers and business partners that help us provide our services, and when we think it’s required by law or needed to avert a threat of imminent harm to any person.

 What are the purposes of processing my personal data?